 Interestingly enough, the company that manufactures Ozempic, Novo Nordisk, also created Wegovy, which is meant for weight loss (the same medication with a different dose).
-But due to high demands in the United States, they have had shortages of this medication.
+But, due to high demand in the United States, there have been shortages of this medication.

-If you are struggling with weight gain and are looking to learn more about Ozempic Canada, then you are in the right place.
+If you’re struggling with weight gain and want to learn more about Ozempic Canada, then you’re in the right place.
 Keep reading to find out more about what is Ozempic and how to use it for your weight loss goals.

 What Is Ozempic?

-Both Ozempic and Wegovy are brand names of Semaglutide.
-This is a long-acting GLP-1 reception agonist, which can get administered subcutaneously once weekly.
+Both Ozempic and Wegovy are brand names of the drug Semaglutide.
+This is a long-acting GLP-1 receptor agonist, which can be administered subcutaneously (via injection) once weekly.

-Semglutide has also been shown to reduce cardiovascular (CV) risk factors in patients with established CV disorders in some CV outcome trials.
+Semglutide has been shown to reduce cardiovascular (CV) risk factors in patients with established CV disorders.
+It’s also currently being studied for potential benefits on kidney health, liver health, and potential applications for cognitive and mental disorders and addiction treatment.

 How Does Ozempic Work for Weight Loss?

 How Semaglutide (Ozempic and Wegovy) works for weight loss is quite interesting.
 GLP-1 is a major incretin hormone in humans.
-That is, it increases insulin section, inhibits glucagon release, and suppresses hepatic gluconeogenesis.
+That is, it increases insulin secretion, inhibits glucagon release, and suppresses hepatic gluconeogenesis.

 Where Do I Inject Ozempic?

 Make sure to rotate (change) your injection site with each injection.
-Do not use the same injection site with each injection, or if you do choose the same site, do not use the same location each time.
+Do not use the same injection site with each injection, or if you do choose the same area, do not use the exact same location each time.

 Dose titration is necessary with Ozempic.
-That is, patients should start therapy with 0.25 mg, then raise it to 0.5 mg, and then to 1 mg, keeping 4 weeks interval.
+That is, patients should start therapy with 0.25 mg, then raise it to 0.5 mg, and then to 1 mg, keeping a 4-week interval between dose increases.
 Ozempic pen (red and blue) is available in a strength of 1.34 mg/ml.

 The red pen delivers a 0.25 mg initiation dose and 0.5 mg for maintenance purposes.
 On the other hand, the blue pen is meant for 1.0 mg (maximum maintenance dose) of Semaglutide.